 All registration fees are non-refundable.

-Please make sure to list any allergies, current medications, or other special medical needs.
+Please make sure to list any allergies, current medications we should know about, or other special medical needs.

-Each ensemble will follow its own schedule of rehearsals and meals, which will be posted on the website and emailed to participants in mid-December.
-The bulk of Festival time is spent in rehearsal, during which students will work with renowned conductors and professional band and orchestra directors from around the country.
+Each ensemble will follow its own schedule of rehearsals and meals, which will be posted on the website and emailed to participants after registration closes.
+The bulk of Festival time is spent in rehearsal, during which students will work with renowned conductors and professional band directors from around the country.
 This rehearsal time will be spent preparing for a performance at the Finale Concert, which will take place on Sunday afternoon.
 Each band will perform several pieces at the concert.

 Aside from rehearsals, there are several activities that students will participate in.
 On Saturday, the UMKC Wind Symphony and UMKC Wind Ensemble will present a concert that all participants will attend.
 Other special activities, such as UMKC admissions presentations and additional social activities, may be added to the schedule as well.